Ilayda-j/AI_Final_Project/readme.md

    - The dataset was split into 80% training and 20% testing data using `train_test_split`.

 3. **Model Configurations**:
+   - **Sentiment Analysis**:
+     - Sentiment scores (positive, negative, compound) are used directly to classify a sentence.
    - **Random Forest**:
      - Number of estimators: 200
      - Maximum tree depth: 10